qmhc/vite-plugin-dts/README.md

   /**
    * Depends on the root directory
    *
-   * By Default it base on 'root' option of your vite config */ root?: string
+   * Defaults to 'root' property in your vite config */ root?: string

   /**
    * Declaration files output directory
    *
-   * Can be specified a array to output to multiple directories *
+   * Supports arrays to output to multiple directories *
-   * By Default it base on 'build.outDir' option of your vite config */ outputDir?: string | string[]
+   * Defaults to 'build.outDir' property in your vite config */ outputDir?: string | string[]

   /**
-   * Manually set the root path of the entry files
+   * Manually sets the root path of entry files
    *
-   * The output path of each file will be calculated base on it *
+   * The output path of each file will be calculated based on it *
-   * By Default it is the smallest public path for all files */ entryRoot?: string
+   * Defaults to the shortest public path for all files */ entryRoot?: string